DarkAt26/PavlovVR-BipodComponent/README.md

-\r /r

-Dm me if you have any questions,... on Discord.
+## Dm me if you have any questions,... on Discord.
 [DarkAt26#7075]

-Special thanks to KENNITHH for his help/testing.
+## Special thanks to KENNITHH for his help/testing.